ilongli/homebridge-windows-speaker/README.md

 ## Requirement
 - Should be Windows 7 or above.
 In my tests, Windows Home 21H2 and Windows Server 2012R2 work fine.
-- The plugin is actually working by NirSoft[SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) and [SoundVolumeCommandLine](https://www.nirsoft.net/utils/sound_volume_command_line.html) to control the audio deivec.
+- The plugin is actually working by NirSoft [SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) and [SoundVolumeCommandLine](https://www.nirsoft.net/utils/sound_volume_command_line.html) to control the audio deivec.
 Therefore, if you find that your system is not working properly, you can try to see if these two tools are working properly.

 ## Install
 Install the [Homebridge](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Windows-10)